Tago's brown frog

 These might qualify as species.
 It can also introgres with its sister species, Rana sakuraii.

 Habitat

-These frogs are found in montane areas close to streams in the leaf-litter, or underneath stones in the streams.
+These frogs are found in mountainous areas close to streams in the leaf-litter, or underneath stones in the streams.
+They lay their eggs in subterranean rivers, where the tadpoles grow into frogs.
+In late spring their croaks can be heard from above ground.